Eckerö Line is renewing

 Other improvements on MS Finlandia

-On MS Finlandia, passenger areas will be significantly expanded, and restaurant services will be renewed to become even more diverse and inviting.
-Some of the renovations will be carried out during the docking period from January 6 to January 23, 2026, and the work will partly continue even after the ship is back in service.
+On MS Finlandia, passenger areas have been significantly expanded, and restaurant services have been renewed to become even more diverse and inviting.
+Some of the renovations were carried out during the docking in January 2026, and the work has been partly continued even after the ship was back in service.

 Buffet Eckerö

-The serving lines in Buffet Eckerö will be completely renewed.
-Thanks to the new layout, there will be more serving lines, allowing guests to gather their food faster without long queueing times.
+The serving lines in Buffet Eckerö are completely renewed.
+Thanks to the new layout, there are more serving lines, allowing guests to gather their food faster without long queueing times.
 Being able to take smaller portions and return for more as needed makes dining more relaxed and helps reduce food waste.
-Customers’ wishes will also be reflected in the future Buffet Eckerö menus, without forgetting familiar onboard favorites.
+Customers’ wishes are also reflected Buffet Eckerö menus, without forgetting familiar onboard favorites.

 Bistro & Cafe Satama

-The seating capacity at Bistro & Café Satama will increase by roughly 150 seats, thanks to the expansion of the restaurant’s upper floor (deck 9).
-The enlargement will make it easier to find a place to dine or have coffee, even on busy departures.
+The seating capacity at Bistro & Cafe Satama has been increased by roughly 150 seats, thanks to the expansion of the restaurant’s upper floor (deck 9).
+The enlargement makes it easier to find a place to dine or have coffee, even on busy departures.

 Horizon Seats